Montana: Politics

 Montana has voted for the Republican nominee in all but two presidential elections since 1952.
 The state last supported a Democrat for president in 1992, when Bill Clinton won a plurality victory.
-However, since 1889 the state has voted for Democratic governors 60 percent of the time, and Republican governors 40 percent of the time.
 In the 2008 presidential election, Montana was considered a swing state and was ultimately won by Republican John McCain by a narrow margin of two percent.
+The two chambers of the state's legislature had split party control from 2004 to 2010, when that year's mid-term elections decisively returned both branches to Republican control.